cerfcast/teaparty/README.md

       --stateless              Run teaparty in stateless mode.
       --heartbeat <HEARTBEAT>  Specify hearbeat message target and interval (in seconds) as [IP]@[Seconds] --link-layer             Run teaparty in link-layer mode.
+      --meta-addr <META_ADDR>  Specify the address (either as simply an IP or IP:PORT) on which the meta RESTful interface will listen (by default, meta interface will be on the same address as STAMP on port 8000)
   -h, --help                   Print help
 ```